drshahizan/SLR-MIIT/materials/s1-chatbot.md

 | 12. | Grammarly | Grammarly is a digital writing assistant that helps users improve their grammar, spelling, punctuation, and style.
 It is a cloud-based application that can be used on a variety of devices, including computers, tablets, and smartphones. |<a href="https://drshahizan.gitbook.io/ai-tools/ai-tools/chatbot/grammarly" ><img src="../images/rfp.png" width="24px" height="24px" ></a> | <a href="https://www.grammarly.com/" ><img src="../images/download.gif" width="24px" height="24px" ></a> |

 ## Exercise
 You wish to write an article about Systematic Literature Review.
-Please ask ChatGPT, Bing, and Bard to identify appropriate AI tools for article preparation.
-It will take two months to complete.
+Please ask ChatGPT, Bing, and Bard to:

+1. **Identification of Appropriate AI Tools:**
+   These tools should be capable of aiding us in various stages of the literature review process.
+This includes but is not limited to literature search, data extraction, and analysis.

+   *Detailed Explanation:*
+   In addition to the tool recommendations, please provide detailed explanations for each recommended tool.
+Highlight the key features, functionalities, and specify how each tool can contribute to the overall quality of our literature review.
+Any advantages or unique capabilities should be emphasized for a thorough understanding.

+2. **Establishing a Reasonable Timetable:**
+   Recognizing the importance of time management within a two-month timeframe.
+This schedule should outline key milestones, allowing us to stay on track and ensure a well-organized and timely completion of our article.

+   *Considerations for Timetable:*
+   Please take into account any potential challenges or complexities that may arise during the literature review process.
+Flexibility in the timetable is appreciated, with room for adjustments based on the evolving nature of our research.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/SLR-MIIT/issues) for any improvements, suggestions or errors in the content.